Alleged Victims, Attorney Allred Demand Marines Speed Up Investigation Into Nude Photo Scandal

 Photos of nude female Marines were posted and circulated online without their consent.
 The pictures also included shots of the women who were unaware their pictures were being taken.

 The two alleged victims and their attorney all decried a lack of action.
-They also said getting basic information — like the number of male Marines involved — has been difficult.
+They said getting basic information, like the number of male Marines involved, has been difficult.

 She stepped off the base Thursday afternoon to share her frustrations about the scandal and a now-defunct Facebook page called Marines United that feature unauthorized photo sharing of the women.

-“My end goal is to insure that revenge porn and sharing a photo without someone’s consent, without their permission is a federal law.
+“My end goal is to ensure that revenge porn and sharing a photo without someone’s consent, without their permission, is a federal law.
 That is my top goal,” said Butner.

 Woytek and Butner said they know hundreds of women who have seen their pictures posted on the site and they want to know why the perpetrators aren’t being held accountable.

-Allred sent a letter in March to the chairman of the Armed Services Committee asking that her clients — and other victims — be allowed to testify about the scandal.
-The response she got was that sexual assault sand harassment victims whose cases have been decided on by a judge would make up the panel.
+Allred sent a letter in March to the chairman of the Armed Services Committee asking that her clients and other victims be allowed to testify about the scandal.
+The response she got was that sexual assault and harassment victims whose cases have been decided on by a judge would make up the panel.

 The new military regulation was announced last week.
-In the Marine Times, a report of the scandal said that 14 active duty Marines and one active duty sailor have been identified by NCIS investigators as people who may have illegally shared the nudes.
+In the Marine Times, a report of the scandal said that 14 active-duty Marines and one active-duty sailor have been identified by NCIS investigators as people who may have illegally shared the photos.